FieldCommGroup/HART-IP-Developer-Kit/doc/Configure the Flow Device.md

 # Configure the Flow Device

-Use these instructions to load the flow device software on the Pi computer.
+Use these instructions to load the flow device software onto the Pi computer.

 ## Install from Pre-built Software